webplatform/docs/html/elements/u/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Underlines text in-line.
+{{Summary_Section|Underlines text inline.

 Deprecated in HTML4, redefined in HTML5.
-Currently used to express "an unarticulated, though explicitly rendered, non-textual annotation," such as a proper name in Chinese or a spelling error.
+In HTML5 it is used to express "an unarticulated, though explicitly rendered, non-textual annotation," such as a proper name in Chinese or a spelling error.
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement